theY77057/ymca-resources/README.md

 	2. Part II, check "I am a non-attorney not eligibile for direct payment", check no, check no
 	3. Part III, check "I am waiving fees from any source"

-According to Andy Hardwick:
 > [Form SSA-1696 has to] list all of the people from the Y who are *authorized to speak for* the claimant.
 If you are signing the 1696, then information about a particular case can only be released to you.
-You can **fax** the 1696 for [any client] and we will only release the information to you.
+You can **fax** the 1696 for [any client] and we will only release the information to you.  **Andy Hardwick**

 - Here's [SSA-3288: Consent for Release of Information](https://www.ssa.gov/forms/ssa-3288.pdf)

-According to Andy Hardwick:
 > If the individual completes form SSA-3288 designating an entity (such as Y International), SSA can then disclose information about that person’s case to any employee of the entity named on the 3288.
-This form is for *disclosure not representation.* [You can also **fax** the 3288.]
+This form is for *disclosure not representation.* [You can also **fax** the 3288.]  **Andy Hardwick**

 # Transportation